Writing Content for Your Website

 Facts Which is which?

-- Use color graphical images to display facts.
+- Use colour graphical images to display facts.

 - Search on Job Aids in Yahoo.